realashleybailey/FileFlows/docs/_plugins/BasicNodes/nodes/Function.md

 ```

-## Logging
+## Logger

-The "Log" object lets you log messages to the flow log
+Lets you log messages to the flow log
 ```js
    Logger.ILog('an information log message');
    Logger.WLog('an warning log message');